Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

 ```

 ### -Tag
-Specifies the Tag Dictionary needs to be created or updated on the {ResourceId}.
+The tags to put on the resource.

 ```yaml
 Type: System.Collections.Hashtable